Javonet/javonet-docs/v2/getting-started/getting-started-java.md

 ## Prerequisites

 To call library/package/module from another technology, corresponding runtime has to be installed.
-See [About Javonet](/guides/v2/`{calling_technology}`/`{called_technology}`/getting-started/about-javonet.md) for details about installing called technology runtime.
+See [Prerequisites](/guides/v2/`{calling_technology}`/`{called_technology}`/getting-started/prerequisites.md) for details about installing called technology runtime.

 Javonet is available as a JAR library which can be downloaded from [public repository](https://central.sonatype.com/artifact/com.javonet/javonet-java-sdk) or from [My Javonet Portal](https://my.javonet.com).